 - A red team engagement is designed to continuously test and improve the effectiveness of a company’s blue team by mimicking real-world attackers

-- A trusted advisor (in the security context) is someone who should be able to tell a company, based on their maturity and a number of other factors, which of these assessment types to deploy at what point
+- A trusted advisor (in the security context) is someone who should be able to tell a company, based on their maturity and goals, which approach to take at any given point in time

 In my opinion, the maturity of the organization in question is the most important factor in the decision of what type of assessment to use, and when.